 Tip: Always use either clear water – for water-based paints – or a cleaner without ammonia, otherwise your nozzle could be damaged over time.

-Where to buy an Airbrush Set?
+Where to buy an Airbrush Kit?

 When should the Airbrush Needle be Replaced?

 The needle should always be replaced if it is damaged or bent.
 You will notice this, for example, by the fact that the spray pattern is no longer even.
-Especially fine and filigree strokes can always have interruptions or irregularities.
+Especially fine and filigree strokes can show interruptions or irregularities.
 If you notice these errors in your work, check whether it is due to a bent airbrush needle.

 If no airbrush paint comes out of the gun, the nozzle may be clogged because it has not been cleaned properly.
-Then you can try cleaning it again with a suitable cleaner.
+You can try cleaning it again with a suitable cleaner.
 Do not use force to do this, as this could damage the gun.
 If you are not able to do this yourself, contact a specialist or the manufacturer of the airbrush gun if necessary.
 If this is not the case, check all connections and make sure that enough compressed air is expelled from the nozzle.